 About the consultation

-What we are seeking feedback on
+What we sought feedback on

 - allowing for economies of scale in institutional arrangements;